-Koh Lipe is still one of the few islands left which isn’t over-developed, yet it is rapidly changing – word is spreading fast about this tiny exotic getaway.
-Not only do you have three white sand beaches to choose from including the popular and more lively Pattaya Beach, alongside Sunrise and Sunset beach, but the island boosts of world-class reef diving, being situated next to Tarutao National Marine Park – one of Thailand’s best.
+Koh Lipe is still one of the few Thai islands left which aren’t over-developed, yet are rapidly changing and word is spreading fast about this tiny getaway.
+Not only do you have three white sand beaches to choose from including the popular and more lively Pattaya Beach, alongside Sunrise and Sunset beach, but the island boasts of world-class reef diving, being situated next to Tarutao National Marine Park – one of Thailand’s best.

-Koh Tao has the perfect balance of gorgeous beaches and a great buzz without being too raucous or ruined – the main nightlife being centred around two main beach bars and two or three in town, which shut down at a decent hour.
-It’s the most popular (and cheapest) for diving and snorkelling with a whole host of companies able to take you out to two or three stunning hotspots for the day.
+Koh Tao has the perfect balance of gorgeous Thai beaches and a great buzz without being too raucous or ruined.
+The main nightlife is centred around two main beach bars and two or three in town, which shut down at a decent hour.
+It’s the most popular and cheapest Thailand island for diving and snorkelling with a whole host of companies able to take you out to two or three stunning hotspots for the day.
 I count this amongst one of my favourites.

 Koh Pha Ngan

-Ko Pha Ngan is most famous for it’s out of control full moon party at Haad Rin Beach and is a must-do right of passage on the well-worn backpackers trail in Thailand.
+Ko Pha Ngan is most famous for it’s out of control full moon party at Haad Rin Beach, which has come to epitomise a negative image of Thailand travel.
+Still, it remains a must-do right of passage on the well-worn backpacker’s trail.
 As one who has never been too keen on attending, I attended a Half Moon Party on the same beach instead, which was smaller, less chaotic but still great fun.
-Also check the schedules for the Black Moon Parties that take place in the nearby forest.
+Also, check the schedules for the Black Moon Parties that take place in the nearby forest.